WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 note.]
 Note that neither the MVP of webAssembly nor the vision implied by the [GC proposal][GC] have `string` as an intrinsic type.

-A core part of this proposal is the design of an IDL (Interoperable Definition Language); one goal of which is to address the semantic gap.
+A core part of this proposal is the design of an IDL (Interface Definition Language); one goal of which is to address the semantic gap.
 However, in designing an IDL there remain several questions, which this note aims to
 address: